Coal Fired Power Plant Transforms to Net-zero Campus

-Design Achievement - The Yang Shu Pu Power Plant is situated on the western bank of the Huangpu River.
-Decommissioned in 2010, It was the first power plant built in China and is one of the oldest coal fired power plants in the world.
-DLR Group's design for the plant’s redevelopment uses an aggressive adaptive reuse strategy to realize a net-zero mixed-use campus.
-This will fulfill the client's goal of demonstrating a commitment to sustainable urban growth in Shanghai and their mission to be a leader in providing clean energy.
-The masterplan repurposes select facilities to serve as historical anchor points for the site and creates new parks and pedestrian-oriented open spaces interwoven with new office, commercial, and cultural buildings.
+Decommissioned in 2010, the Yang Shu Power Plant, situated on the western bank of the Huangpu River, was the first power plant built in China and is one of the oldest coal-fired power plants in the world.
+Our design for the plant’s redevelopment uses an aggressive adaptive reuse strategy to realize a net-zero mixed-use campus.
+The masterplan repurposes select facilities to serve as historical anchor points and icons of energy conversation.